pawaryogesh1989/WordPress-Automatically-Empty-Trash/automatically-empty-trash/readme.txt

 1. screenshot-2 - Moved menu under "Settings" Menu.

 == Changelog ==
+= 2.2.0 =
+* Minor fixes for compatibility latest version of WordPress

 = 2.1.0 =
 * Minor fixes for compatibility with PHP 7.3 and latest version of WordPress